 Our internationally renowned faculty is firmly dedicated to Vanderbilt’s mission of being a leader in the production of original research.
 We explore Asian societies, past and present, through intensive and highly specialized engagement with primary sources in Asian languages and media.
 At the same time, we maintain a theoretically informed awareness of the ways in which ideas about Asia have been constructed and deployed in the modern world.
 This commitment to critical research serves as the direct inspiration for our teaching at both the undergraduate and graduate levels.

-The Asian Studies Program maintains close relations with Asian and Asian-American organizations on campus, and partners with them to publicize their activities.
-Throughout the year, the program invites scholars to give public lectures about Asian history, culture, and society.
+The Asian Studies Department maintains close relations with Asian and Asian-American organizations on campus, and partners with them to publicize their activities.
+Throughout the year, the Department invites scholars to give public lectures about Asian history, culture, and society.
 Finally, by researching and developing grant opportunities, and by fostering connections between our university and academic institutions throughout Asia, the program plays a crucial role in the internationalization of the campus and the emergence of Vanderbilt as a global leader in research and education.